 A top investment bank in Taiwan wanted to attract young investors by integrating financial solutions into a telecom’s e-commerce platform.
 However, the initial design faced issues: traditional look & feel failed to engage users, high drop-offs during account opening and low retention after account creation.

-I aligned business and design teams by leading stakeholder workshops, ensuring our approach met both strategic goals and user needs.
 My direct contributions included redesigning wireframes and prototypes to craft intuitive solutions.
-Crucially, I then conducted usability testing to gather insights, iteratively refining the designs for optimal user experience.
+Crucially, I then conducted usability testing to gather insights and iteratively refine the designs to optimise the user experience.

 Faced with initial stakeholder dissatisfaction and internal politics, I proactively led interviews and workshops to resolve conflicts and secure project buy-in.
 This established vital relationships, ensuring project continuity and focus.